nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Each addition increases note index by one.

-<b> You need to double-click the event to expand and view notes! </b>
+:information_source: <b> You need to double-click the event to expand and view notes! </b>

 Format: `addNote content/CONTENT type/EVENT_TYPE name/EVENT_NAME`